-Agentic Runbooks: what they are, how to write them, and who's shipping them in 2026
+Agentic runbooks: what they are, how to write them, and who is shipping them in 2026.

 The independent reference for the phrase the industry is still learning to spell.
-Vendor-neutral, real YAML examples, forensic tool comparison, and a free ROI calculator.
+Vendor-neutral.
+Real YAML and LangGraph code in the first scroll.
+A forensic 12-vendor matrix.
+A free MTTR ROI calculator.

 # agentic-runbook: pod-crashloop-remediation